 Questions about getting involved?
 Reach out to firstname.lastname@example.org.

 Supporting Visitation Today and Beyond

 As a parent, you will have the opportunity to get involved with two of the school's biggest fundraisers: Esprit de Noel (a 50-year-old tradition) and the Green Gate Gala.
 Esprit de Noel is the school's Christmas market that takes place on the first weekend in November each year, with more than 50 vendors and shopping galore, including music, food, and family time.
 The Green Gate Gala is a community-building night of fun, raising much-needed support for scholarship and the Financial Aid Supplement Fund with a live and silent auction.
 Whether planning the events or attending them, you won't want to miss these two traditions!
 Devoted parents partner with the Advancement Office to raise funds that support our 500+ students, families, teachers, and the Sisters each day.
-For ways to get involved, contact Meghan Smith '10 in the Advancement Office.

 After Your Daughter Graduates